sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 #### Special cases:
   * if the operand is nil, remove_duplicates returns nil
   * if the operand is a graph, remove_duplicates returns the set of nodes
-  * if the operand is a matrix, remove_duplicates returns a matrix withtout duplicated row
+  * if the operand is a matrix, remove_duplicates returns a matrix without duplicated row
   * if the operand is a map, remove_duplicates returns the set of values without duplicate

 ```